Welcome to today's edition of the Rush 24-7 podcast.

 But that's not the point.

-The point is that John Kerry says that uh the Democrats are the best friend Israel ever has, and here's Dodd undercutting them on television just two days after Kerry issues his statement suggesting that I go eat a donut or stop eating donuts.
+Here's Dodd undercutting them on television just two days after Kerry issues his statement suggesting that I go eat a doughnut or stop eating.

 I don't even eat donuts.

-I should go get a uh a uh a history book.
+I should go get a history book.

-But we also have a Kerry flip-flop himself uh on the whole concept of an Israel border fence, and I don't have time to get into it now before the break, but we'll remind you of this shortly.
+And I don't have time to get into it now before the break, but we'll remind you of this shortly.

-But bottom line here is that the uh it's laughable.
+Bottom line here is that it's laughable.

 I just had to chuckle.

-You just know that it had to be true.
+And you just know when that happens, you just know that it had to be true.

 Otherwise, why refute it?

-It was effective and it bothered him.
+It was effective, and it bothered him.

 And that's why Kerry, running for president again, had to speak out.